glenndingli/Deep_Vision_Report/maskrcnn.md

 ## Experiment Details

-Based on the above introduction, we first attempted to add one more thermal channel input, and then fusioned the feature maps of RGB and thermal inputs.
+Based on the above introduction, we first attempted to add one more thermal channel input, and then fused the feature maps of RGB and thermal inputs.
 Hence, we set up experiments based on the three main different methods.

 ### Input Fusion